Provider Datalab – Usage & Concepts

 Persistence

-Each Datalab session is equipped with a persistent volume for storing files, in addition to the connected object storage.
-This ensures that user data and session state are preserved even if the workshop pod is restarted or rescheduled by Kubernetes.
+Each declared Datalab session is equipped with a persistent volume for storing files, in addition to the connected object storage.
+This ensures that user data and session state are preserved even if the workshop pod is restarted, rescheduled by Kubernetes, or intentionally stopped through state: stopped.
 Installing code libraries, handling metadata, or working with Git repositories often generates many small files that may be updated frequently.
 A storage class providing NFS-like capabilities is usually a good fit for these kinds of workloads, object storage abstractions are not.

 Database